Family Lawyer Englewood Cliffs, NJ

 Sending the Kids Off to a New School

-There are times where one parent decides during their child custody case to move their children to another school.
+There are times when one parent decides during their child custody case to move their children to another school.
 This is generally because one of the parents has moved to a new area that is affiliated with a different school district.
 However, moving children to a new school, especially in the middle of a school year could spell challenging circumstances for the children involved.
 When children move schools they are suddenly placed into a new environment away from their previous comfort zone of friends and teachers.
 Change is difficult for all to go through and that is especially true of children.
 Lawyers from Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC understand these difficulties and how they will affect your case going forward.

 Living With a New Love Interest

 Moving on to another love interest and having your children spend time with them is something that should be considered very carefully.
-When children are thrusted into spending time with a new love interest of one of their parents this can cause confusion and strong emotions.
+When children are thrust into spending time with a new love interest of one of their parents this can cause confusion and strong emotions.
 This is a major change in their lives to see one of their parents moving on from the other.
 It’s best to not put this on them as it may cause issues.
 A family lawyer in Englewood Cliffs, Nj would recommend you to not live with a new love interest and to be very careful with how you introduce your children to that person.

 Not Keeping Documents